 Relaxed open spaces similar to airline business lounges provide space for interactive group work, and collaborative workspace complete with interactive walls offer the opportunity for brainstorming and open discussion.

-Enclosed, quiet space for heads-down work or important meetings which require a distraction-free environment that can also be addressed with this type of analysis.
+Enclosed, quiet space for heads-down work or important meetings, requiring a distraction-free environment are also addressed with this type of analysis.

 With a larger work population working today between the office and home, space in the office is a shared commodity.
 Workspaces must shift to support this trend, with raw human imagination at the core of its design.